MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 # Game Manager quickstart

 This quickstart familiarizes you with the high-level aspects of the Game Manager.
 For more detailed information, select your specific topic of interest in the PlayFab documentation.
 By now, you should have created your PlayFab account, logged in, and viewed the Game Manager for your title, even if it's an empty title for now.

 The following provides more detail on each Game Manager area.
-Each time you perform an API call or task, view the results in the Game Manager in the appropriate area for that task.
+Each time you perform an **API** call or task, view the results in the Game Manager in the appropriate area for that task.

-## Game Manager Sections
+## Game Manager sections

 Now that you have an account, select a title (either the one we created or one of your own) to follow along.
 Within each title, the scope of a new Game Manager is distributed across the following major sections: